-Nominations will be accepted twice a year: October 1 and March 1
+Nominations will be accepted before March 1, 2022

-The Ostrom Workshop accepts nominations from all Workshop Affiliated Faculty (WAF) and Program Affiliates (PAs) to invite exceptional non-IU colleagues as Visiting Scholars to undertake research, and participate in and enrich the research life of the Workshop.
-The purpose of the Visiting Scholars program is to facilitate collaborations among IU-based and non-IU based faculty and graduate students leading to high-profile publications and grant submissions.
-Invitees can be senior or junior faculty, as well as advanced graduate students (at the dissertation stage); they can be US or international visitors; and the duration of their visit may range from a week to a full academic year.
-We will review nominations through an interdisciplinary Visiting Scholars Selection Committee, which meets twice a year (more information about the selection process provided below).
+The Ostrom Workshop accepts nominations from all Workshop Affiliates to invite exceptional non-IU colleagues as Visiting Scholars/Practitioners to undertake research, and participate in and enrich the research life of the Workshop.
+The purpose of the program is to facilitate collaborations among IU-based and non-IU based faculty, researchers, and graduate students leading to high-profile publications and grant submissions.
+Invitees can be senior or junior faculty, as well as advanced graduate students (at the dissertation stage); they can be US or international visitors; and the duration of their visit may range from a week to a full academic year, but not during the summer months (May–August).
+We will review nominations through an interdisciplinary Selection Committee (more information about the selection process provided below).

-The WAF or PA nominee will also act as the mentor or co-mentor (in case of external WAF nominees) to the Visiting Scholar.
-For external WAF nominating scholars, we ask that they find a co-mentor on the IU campus to acclimate the scholar to the Workshop and IU.
-We encourage mentor(s) to meet with the scholars, suggest other faculty or groups to meet with, and encourage other engagement at the Workshop and IU to help the scholar make the most of their time at the Workshop.
+The Affiliate nominee will also act as the mentor or co-mentor (in case of external Affiliate nominees) to the Visiting Scholar/Practitioner.
+For external Affiliates nominating scholars/practitioners, we ask that they find a co-mentor on the IU campus to acclimate the scholar/practitioner to the Workshop and IU.
+We encourage mentor(s) to meet with the scholars, suggest other faculty or groups to meet with, and encourage other engagement at the Workshop and IU to help the scholar/practitioner make the most of their time at the Workshop.

-The Ostrom Workshop has limited funding available.
+The Ostrom Workshop has limited funding available, and we encourage nominations that have full or partial funding as they will receive first consideration.
 Requests must include a statement of existing funding support as well as document any residual need.
-Decisions on financial support will be made by the Visiting Scholars Selection Committee.
+Decisions on financial support will be made by the Selection Committee.
 The funding could be used for housing, travel, or research expenses and will be reported as taxable income.
 Funding from the Workshop may be combined with funding from other sources at IU, such as the Office of the Vice Provost for Research’s Institute of Advanced Study Visiting Fellows—in fact, we encourage this in order to make best use of all campus resources.
 In some cases, the Selection Committee may approve the nomination with a reduction in the funding amount requested.
 We therefore ask nominators to specify on the budget form if the nominee would accept such a reduction.

 Travel and Accommodation

-The invited scholar and their sponsoring WAF or PA will be responsible for making all travel arrangements.
+The invited scholar/practitioner and their sponsoring Affiliate will be responsible for making all travel arrangements.
 The Workshop will assist with visa processing as needed.

-If the Visiting Scholar wishes to live in campus housing, the Workshop can facilitate those arrangements.
-If they prefer to live off-campus, the Scholar and WAF or PA will be responsible for making housing arrangements.
+Available on campus housing is extremely limited, the Workshop can help facilitate those arrangements but we suggest planning well in advance.
+If they prefer to live off-campus, the scholar/practitioner and Affiliate will be responsible for making housing arrangements.

 The Workshop will provide office space and access to computing equipment and support.